 Do you want a domestic or exotic species?

 Hardwood is harvested either within North America or in Brazil, Africa, Indonesia, and Southeast Asia.
 The domestics are warmer and more traditional, while the exotics are darker, more dramatic, and very hard.

 Logs are cut three ways, all of which offer different grain patterns.
 Plain-sawn is the most traditional, with patterns that billow and provide little peaks and valleys called cathedrals.
 Rift-sawn planks have long, straight grains with no cathedrals.
 Finally, quarter-sawn boards are a mixture of plain and rift-sawn with linear grain with some irregular figuring that hits the boards.

 Currently, wide planks are trending; they are more traditional and are better able to show off knots and other details, but they can make a small room look smaller.
 Some compromise with a pattern of mixed, random widths.

 Think about finishing

 The first question is whether you want factory (pre-finished) or on-site finishing.
 Some prefer pre-finished because they know right away what they are getting, and there's no mess or odors.
 Others go for on-site because there's a greater variety of colors and sheens, offering more control over the style.
 Also, decide if you want a water-based, oil, or polyurethane finish.

-With over 25 years of experience, American Dream Flooring & Tile is your one-stop source in the Raleigh, NC area whether you’re shopping for hardwood flooring or are looking for a design consultation, a kitchen and bath remodel, or a free quote.
+With over 25 years of experience, American Dream Flooring & Tile is your one-stop source in the NC & SC area whether you’re shopping for hardwood flooring or are looking for a design consultation, a kitchen and bath remodel, or a free quote.
 If you live or work in or near Apex, Cary, Garner, Garner, Wake Forest, Fuquay-Varina, Clayton, Knightdale, Holly Springs, or Morrisville, come into our showroom in Raleigh.